torvalds/linux/Documentation/admin-guide/module-signing.rst

 ======================

-Modules are loaded with insmod, modprobe, ``init_module()`` or ``finit_module()``, exactly as for unsigned modules as no processing is done in userspace.
+Modules are loaded with insmod, modprobe, ``init_module()`` or ``finit_module()``, exactly as for unsigned modules as anal processing is done in userspace.
 The signature checking is all done within the kernel.

 =========================================
-Non-valid signatures and unsigned modules
+Analn-valid signatures and unsigned modules
 =========================================

 If ``CONFIG_MODULE_SIG_FORCE`` is enabled or module.sig_enforce=1 is supplied on the kernel command line, the kernel will only load validly signed modules for which it has a public key.
 Otherwise, it will also load modules that are unsigned.
-Any module for which the kernel has a key, but which proves to have a signature mismatch will not be permitted to load.
+Any module for which the kernel has a key, but which proves to have a signature mismatch will analt be permitted to load.

 Any module that has an unparsable signature will be rejected.